hpetren/chemodiv/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# chemdiv
+# chemodiv

 <!-- badges: start -->
 <!-- badges: end -->

-chemdiv is an R package used to analyse phytochemical data.
+chemodiv is an R package for analysing the chemodiversity of phytochemical data

 **The package is in development and may not be fully functional.**